conan-io/conan-io.github.io/_posts/2018-06-11-Transparent-CMake-Integration.markdown

 propagated:

 - The targets are **transitive**, so you will specify only the dependencies you are directly depending on.
-You don't need to know if libcurl is depending on OpenSSL, actually if you run the previous examples in Mac OSX, by default, it uses the internal Applle SSL implementation.
+You don't need to know if libcurl is depending on OpenSSL, actually, if you run the previous examples in Mac OSX, by default, it uses the internal Apple SSL implementation.
   And our `CMakeLists.txt` will work exactly the same in any system.

 - Propagates **definitions**: Without the `CURL_STATICLIB` definition the build fails.
 This definition is declared in the `package_info` method